 Hypothesis testing:-

 Hypothesis testing is used to assess the credibility of a hypothesis by using sample data.
-The null hypothesis is a type of statistical hypothesis that proposes that no statistical significance exists in a set of given observations. .
+The null hypothesis is a type of statistical hypothesis that proposes that no statistical significance exists in a set of given observations.
 Sometimes referred to simply as the "null," it is represented as H0.
-It is a type of hypothesis testing and exercised to conclude whether or not there is a relationship between two measured phenomena.
-The null hypothesis is assumed and a strong data based evidence, alternative hypothesis (HO), will be required to set aside the null hypothesis which tends to disprove significant relationships between particular parameters within the original dataset.
+It is a type of hypothesis testing exercised to conclude whether or not there is a relationship between two measured phenomena.
+The null hypothesis is assumed and strong data-based evidence, alternative hypothesis (HO), will be required to set aside the null hypothesis which tends to disprove significant relationships between particular parameters within the original dataset.
 The concept of 'p' value comes here.
 The P value means the probability, and the p value is a number, calculated from a statistical test, that describes how likely you are to have found a particular set of observations if the null hypothesis were true.
 P values are used in hypothesis testing to help decide whether to reject the null hypothesis.
-A p value of 0.5 is used as a cut off.
-Values lower than this negates the null hypothesis and the statistical outcome is significant.
+A p-value of 0.5 is used as a cut-off.
+Values lower than this negate the null hypothesis and the statistical outcome is significant.

 Survival statistics:-

-The Kaplan-Meier estimate is the simplest way of computing the survival over time in spite of all these difficulties associated with subjects or situations.
+The Kaplan-Meier estimate is the simplest way of computing survival over time despite all these difficulties associated with subjects or situations.
 For each time interval, survival probability is calculated as the number of subjects surviving divided by the number of patients at risk and the difficulties associated with the subjects or situations.
 For each time interval, survival probability is concerned with the frequency and amount of exposure in subjects with a specific disease (cases) and people without the disease (controls).
-Of the many models that can be used to analyze time-to-event data, there are 4 that are most prominent: the Kaplan Meier model, the Exponential model, the Weibull model, and the Cox Proportional-Hazards model.
-In medical statistics the Kaplan Meier and the Cox Proportional-Hazards model are preferred.
+Of the many models that can be used to analyze time-to-event data, there are 4 that are most prominent: the Kaplan-Meier model, the Exponential model, the Weibull model, and the Cox proportional hazards model.
+In medical statistics, the Kaplan Meier and the Cox proportional hazards model are preferred.

-Statistical models have to be chosen in accordance with what is wanted as a result.
-Examples include the linear regression models, the Kaplan Meier analysis, the Cox Proportional-Hazards model, etc. Specific statistical tools, such as the graphics of statistical techniques and raw data, have to be considered.
+Statistical models have to be chosen per what is wanted as a result.
+Examples include the linear regression models, the Kaplan-Meier analysis, the Cox proportional hazards model, etc. Specific statistical tools, such as the graphics of statistical techniques and raw data, have to be considered.